 The term CM encompasses such a huge number of different medical treatments and products, so surely the NICM should be able to say that a specific CM works or not, or that it carries a number of risks.
 The public need to get the full story!
-Unfortunately this does not seem to be the case so together with their industry partners and sponsors they devise strategies to undermine the much discussed NHMRC homeopathy report and any other negative media reports covering any CM such as chiropractic.
-And of course they have devised a strategy to deal with their archenemies the Friends of Science in Medicine.
+Unfortunately this does not seem to be the case, so together with their industry partners and sponsors they devised strategies to undermine the much discussed NHMRC homeopathy report, and any other negative media reports covering any CM, such as chiropractic.
+And, of course, they have devised a strategy to deal with their archenemies the Friends of Science in Medicine.

 The main problem with this overreliance on scientific publications produced elsewhere as evidence of safety and efficacy, is that academics all over the world are under such pressure to publish that some scholars currently claim that “most published research findings are false”.
 This can again be seen by the interesting phenomenon that almost 100% of clinical trials of herbal traditional Chinese medicine gave positive results when the research is conducted in China.
 Thus, in my view, the regulatory environment in Australia for CMs is most definitely inadequate.

 When the NICM/CM industry refers to the TGA they refer to the second level of regulations regarding quality control, packaging, labelling etc. And they do this simply to mislead the public.
 It is like claiming that homeopathy (or acupuncture) is extremely cost-effective and hence should be promoted nationally but completely forgetting about the efficacy and/or safety issues.
 Yes water is very cost effective but does it work as a cancer treatment?
 When they claim that the quality control, labelling, stability etc is done according to TGA regulations (second level of regulations) they seem to be forgetting about the most important issue of safety and efficacy of CMs.